patricklafrance/wmfnext-shell/README.md

 export * from "./register.tsx";
 ```

-👉 And configure the `register.tsx` file to register a few pages to the shell runtime at bootstrap, similar to what we did for the remote module.
+👉 And use the `register.tsx` file to register a few pages to the shell runtime at bootstrap, similar to what we did for the remote module.

 ```tsx
 // static-1 - register.tsx